aabbeell/blockchain/readme.md

-Implementing a blockchain in python
+Implementing a blockchain in python with Proof of Work.